samthor/jsbind/README.md

   var out = JSBind(t, data);
   holder.appendChild(out.root);

-  // Now, you can call update to update the DOM. out.update('name', 'Jim');
+  // Now, you can call update to update the DOM.
+This will update all descendents, such

-  // However, note that the `name.length` attribute won't be updated: each key needs to be
+  // as `name.length`.
-  // triggered uniquely.
+  out.update('name', 'Jim');

-  out.update('name.length', 'Not really a length');
+  // You can also update properties to types which aren't expected. out.update('name.length', 'Not really a length');

 </script>